-- We keep the wrong company
+We keep the wrong company

 Could it also be that we are not as mature as we should be?
 How do we measure maturity by the way?
-Is it proportional to our age and the number of life experiences we have been exposed to?
-Now it gets complicated because we all react differently to situations and based on our own value-system and frame of reference.
-Some of us learn quickly and make adjustments and some border on madness by repeating the same mistakes over and over again.
+Is it proportionate to our age and the life experiences we were exposed to?
+Now it gets complicated because we all react differently to circumstances based on our value-system, discipline, and background.
+Some of us learn quickly, make adjustments, and some border on madness by making the same mistakes repeatedly.

 SMART is a core training device which helps people to set goals effectively.
 It works as long as one stays with the plan!
 Yet even with a plan, there is an important component needed for the plan to work, it’s called commitment, which manifests as taking action.
 Without commitment and action, all our lofty “resolutions” and goals die an unfruitful, peaceful death.